sayeemabdullah/BracuConnect/README.md

 # BracuConnect
-### Bracu Connect is Database Software which I made using Java , JavaFx & Apache Derby and the software which I am using are "NetBeans IDE 8.2" and "SceneBuilder".
+### Bracu Connect is a Database Software which I made using Java , JavaFx & Apache Derby and the software which I am using are "NetBeans IDE 8.2" and "SceneBuilder".
 <br>

 ## Features :